 - ½ tsp black pepper

-- Trim the ends of the green beans, then rinse in water.
+- Trim the ends of the green beans before air frying, then rinse in water, to make sure they are clean.

-- In a large bowl combine the beans with olive oil, salt and optional black pepper.
-Toss the ingredients together until they beans are coated.
+- In a large mixing bowl, combine the green beans with olive oil, salt and black pepper.
+Toss together until they green beans are all coated with oil and seasonings.

-- Next, transfer them to the air fryer basket, and then lay them in a single layer.
+- Transfer the green beans to the air fryer basket, and spread them in a single layer.
 Work in batches if necessary.
 (One pound green beans is usually two batches.)

-- Cook at 400 degrees F for 8-10 minutes, tossing one or two times during cooking, until they reach the desired crispness you prefer.
+- Air fry at 400 degrees Fahrenheit for 8-10 minutes, tossing one or two times during cooking, until they reach the desired crispness you prefer.

-- Remove the beans with tongs, and add additional salt, parmesan cheese, or your favorite extra seasonings.
+- Remove the beans with tongs, and add additional salt, parmesan cheese, or your favorite extra seasonings, to taste.

 *Nutritional information is a calculated guesstimate.
 Please note that this can change with different brands and modifications you may make to the recipe.
 For the most accurate information, use a nutritional calculator with the exact brands and measurements you're using with each recipe.